RIttera13/portfolio-kami/_portfolio/crypticpost.md

 ## Problem

 Creating the site was an interesting adventure into some neat features that are more complex than they appear to be on the surface.
-Getting the voting feature working (looking) as intended was one of the more challenging aspects of the build.
+Getting the voting feature working and looking as intended was one of the more challenging aspects of the build.

 ## Solution